2014-15 Lecture Events

 Friday, Sept.
 26, 2014

-Ward is the author of Planet Narnia and a leading expert on the works of C.S.
-Lewis, is senior research fellow at Blackfriars Hall, Oxford, and professor of apologetics at Houston Baptist University.
-As an Anglican clergyman, he served as chaplain of St Peter's College in the University of Oxford from 2009 to 2012 and as chaplain of Peterhouse in the University of Cambridge from 2004 to 2007.
+Ward is a leading expert on the works of C.S.
+Lewis and the author of Planet Narnia: The Seven Heavens in the Imagination of C.S.
+Lewis.
+He is senior research fellow at Blackfriars Hall in the University of Oxford, and co-editor of The Cambridge Companion to C.S.
+Lewis.
+He presented the BBC television documentary, The Narnia Code (2009).
+As an Anglican clergyman, he served as chaplain of St Peter’s College at the University of Oxford from 2009 to 2012 and as chaplain of Peterhouse at the University of Cambridge from 2004 to 2007.

 2013-14 Lecture Events